We recommend keeping the following things in mind as you develop your ideas for your workshop.

 - Make sure you have a clear set of objectives for what skill(s) you’ll teach.
 Can you answer the question: “After this workshop, my participants will have learned how to…”?
 Even if your workshop is informational, think about how you can design a skills-based learning outcome.

 - What are your infrastructure needs?
-Some of our spaces have tables and chairs.
+Some of our spaces are indoors.
+Some are outdoors (Wilmot has forest, field, and a lovely pond).
+Some have tables and chairs.
 Some have electricity.
-Some are indoors.
-Some are outdoors (Wilmot has forest, field, and a lovely pond).
 One has a small kitchen.

 - How much time do you need?
 Most workshops are either 1 hour or 2 hours and 15 minutes.
 (One-on-one workshops should be much shorter, though!)

-- What sorts of materials would you need?
+- What materials will you need?
 Can you procure/crowdsource those things with relative ease?
 How much would they cost?
 (Workshop leaders can be reimbursed for materials up to $75, or if the upfront purchase of materials is a hardship get in touch and we will work it out.)

 - Consider the impact your workshop topic may have on people with different perspectives and backgrounds.
 Some topics may have the potential to be uncomfortable for some members of our community.
 We want all workshops to feel emotionally and physically safe for everyone.* How might you present your topic or provide context for the conversation in a way that promotes curiosity and learning?